Haystacks at Moret - Morning light

 Sisley and his fellow Impressionists chose to work in this way not only because of the different perspectives afforded by this strategy, but also because working ‘in multiple’ enabled a close examination of the effects of changing light, and atmospheric conditions, upon a particular subject.
 In his paintings of Saint-Nicaise, Sisley investigated the seasonal changes in the light falling upon this riverside landscape.

 Sisley executed two paintings of haystacks in the summer of 1891, a few months after Monet’s famous series had been exhibited to critical acclaim in Paris.
-Notwithstanding his adoption of Monet’s subject, Sisley’s treatment of haystacks is very much his own.
-Eschewing Monet’s abstraction of the landscape context and his transformation of the fleeting moment into a universal statement, Sisley’s depiction remains a record of a particular location seen in the sparkling sunlight of a summer’s morning.
-The strong diagonal placement of the rounded ricks is an element that appears widely in Impressionist paintings from 1890 onwards.
+Notwithstanding his adoption of Monet’s subject, Sisley’s treatment of the haystacks is very much his own.
+Eschewing Monet’s abstraction of the landscape context and his transformation of the fleeting moment into a universal statement, Sisley’s depiction remains a record of a particular location on a chilly afternoon in February, when the winter sun illuminated the dormant landscape with a crisp, clean light.